10th to 18th April 2021

 The food is excellent with a variety of West Indian, Creole, French, Italian and Asian cuisines on offer, and despite the large number of high end restaurants it is also not difficult to find reasonable and interesting places to eat out.
 Alex has already done a fair amount of research!

 We will be staying at Hotel Le Petit Morne.
-This is a three star hotel, self catering hotel, with consistently good reviews.
+This is a three star hotel, with decent self catering facilities and has consistently excellent reviews.
 For more information please click here.

-The rooms are good quality and facilities include an on site pool, flat screen tv, wi-fi, balcony/terrace for each room, air conditioning and a well equipped kitchen (for each room).
+The rooms are good quality and facilities include an on site pool, flat screen tv, wi-fi, balcony/terrace for each room, air conditioning and a well equipped kitchens.

 We’ll be diving with Serial Divers, a French run operation, who have built a strong reputation for being service orientated, passionate, safe and professional.
 For more information about the dive centre please click here.
 They operate three large comfortable RIBS which will get us to the majority of the dive sites within twenty minutes.